 The Capital Strategy was presented at Appendix 1 of the report.
 It was noted that The Strategy is aligned with the Creating a Better Place programme.
-This also incorporates the Medium-Term Property Strategy and Housing Strategy, aiming to deliver its ambition in ways that contribute to a reduction in carbon emissions in support of the Council's Green New Deal strategy.
+This also incorporates the Medium-Term Property Strategy an its ambition in ways that contribute to a reduction in carbon emissions in support of the Council's Green New Deal strategy.